nrfconnect/Asset-Tracker-Template/docs/modules/storage.md

 #### STORAGE_DATA_CHAN

-Dedicated channel for `STORAGE_DATA` payload messages to avoid self-flooding and race conditions.
+This is a dedicated channel for `STORAGE_DATA` payload messages to avoid self-flooding and race conditions.
-Subscribers interested in data should observe this channel.
+The subscribers interested in data should observe this channel.

 **Output Message Types:**

-- `STORAGE_DATA` - Contains stored or forwarded data
+- `STORAGE_DATA` - Contains stored or forwarded data.

 ### Data Type Registration